Strawberry Fields Forever: Take 26

 At the start of the 9 December session, parts of two of the fifteen new takes were edited together into one performance, which was then mixed down to a single track on the four-track master.
 The second of those takes (numbered take 24) consisted of the heavy drum break and accompanying percussion used over the song's coda, and included Lennon's spoken comments "Calm down, Ringo" and "Cranberry sauce".
 In Lewisohn's description, further percussion, including a pounding drum part by Starr, and Harrison's swarmandal were recorded onto one of the available tracks at this time.
 Other overdubs, which appear towards the end of the track, included lead guitar (played by McCartney), piano and the coda's reversed Mellotron flutes.
-Based on the evidence of bootlegs available by 2009, Winn dates the addition of swarmandal to after Martin's orchestral overdubs.
+From the evidence of bootlegs available by 2009, Winn dates the addition of swarmandal to after Martin's orchestral overdubs.
 With regard to the main piano part, he describes it as the Mellotron's "'piano riff' tape", rather than a genuine instrumental contribution.

 The session for Martin's brass and cello arrangement took place on 15 December.
+The group included cellist Joy Hall, sometimes mistakenly credited as 'John' Hall.
+Her performance made her the first woman to appear on a Beatles song.
+The second was Sheila Bromberg, who played harp on "She's Leaving Home" a number of weeks later.
 The parts were performed in the key of C major but taped so that on playback they sounded in B major.
 Another mix down was then carried out, reducing all the contributions to two tape tracks.
 Author Ian MacDonald comments that Martin's contribution heightens the song's Indian qualities, as represented first by the swarmandal, through his scoring of the cellos to "[weave] exotically" around McCartney's "sitar-like" guitar figures before the coda.
 Further overdubs, on what was now named take 26, were two vocal parts by Lennon, the second one doubling the main vocal over the choruses.
 Lennon re-recorded one of his vocals on 21 December, singing a harmony over the final chorus.
 Some piano was also added at this time, along with a snare drum part.